 Who Should Use Spinal Decompression?

 Spinal Decompression might be right for you if you have pain in your neck and back, feel restricted from performing daily tasks and hobbies, such as playing sports or playing with your kids.
 It’s also beneficial for patients who have tried traditional and alternative treatment approaches without a long-lasting result.
 For example, patients who take medication but only feel results while the medication is in effect might benefit from spinal decompression.
-We often suggest that if you’ve been diagnosed with a degenerated disc, sciatica, herniated disc, or a bulging disc, spinal decompression in Largo can help.
+We often suggest that if you’ve been diagnosed with a degenerated disc, sciatica, herniated disc, or a bulging disc, this therapy can help.
 It’s not, unfortunately, appropriate for patients who are pregnant, being treated for bone or spinal cancer, or who have a medical fusion in the pain area.

 Read More: Spinal Decompression Chiropractic Clinic